-- I. The District will normally use school buses, as defined in Florida Statutes, for all regular transportation of students, prekindergarten through grade 12. - II.
-The transportation of students in privately-owned motor vehicles for educational field trips or school-sponsored or school-related events shall be approved by the Superintendent or designee on a case-by-case basis pursuant to Florida Statutes, except in an emergency situation. - III.
-The vehicle must be a passenger car or multipurpose passenger vehicle or truck, as defined by federal law, designed to transport fewer than ten (10) students. - IV.
-Drivers of such vehicles shall be required - A. to show proof of insurance coverage at the minimum limits required by Florida Statutes and at other limits that may be required by the School Board: - B. to adhere to Florida laws and regulations related to driving including the Florida Ban on Texting While Driving Law; - C. to provide proof of a valid driver's license; and - D. to comply with the requirements of the District's safe driver plan. - V. Vehicles shall not transport numbers beyond their rated capacity.
+- I. The School District will normally use school buses, as defined in Florida Statutes, for all regular transportation of students, Pre-Kindergarten through Grade 12. - II.
+The transportation of students in privately-owned vehicles for educational field trips or school-sponsored or school-related events shall be approved by the Superintendent or designee on a case-by-case basis pursuant to Florida Statutes, except in an emergency situation. - III.
+The vehicle must be a passenger car or multipurpose passenger vehicle or truck, as defined by federal law, designed to transport fewer than ten (10) persons (including the driver). - IV.
+Drivers of such vehicles shall: - A. show proof of insurance coverage at the minimum limits required by Florida Statutes and at other limits that may be required by the School Board; - B. adhere to all Florida laws and regulations related to driving including the Florida Ban on Texting While Driving Law; - C. adhere to all School Board policies and School District procedures related to transporting students; - D. provide proof of a valid driver's license; and - E. comply with the requirements of the District's Safe Driver Plan. - V. Vehicles shall not transport numbers beyond their rated capacity.
 Students must be transported in designated seating positions. - VI.
 Appropriate safety measures such as use of seat belts shall be observed. - VII.
 The parent, as defined by Florida Statutes, of each student shall be notified in writing about the transportation arrangement and shall give written consent before a student is transported in a private vehicle except in an emergency situation. - VIII.
-Violation of this policy shall result in disciplinary action up to and including termination. - IX.
+Violation of this policy shall result in disciplinary action up to and including termination.

+- IX.
 The Superintendent shall develop procedures for implementing this policy. - X. School employees are authorized to transport students under unusual circumstances if approved by the principal.